julian-molina/Documentation/_includes/trading_system/move-to-phase-event.md

 <!--------------------------------------------- CONTENT starts -->

-The management of a trade is performed&mdash;by default&mdash;in sequential phases.
-Each phase may define a new formula (either for stop loss or take profit targets).
-To move from one phase to the next, a certain situation associated with the next phase event must be validated.
-When that happens, the next phase event is triggered and system shifts the focus to evaluate the formulas and the event corresponding to the following phase in the sequence.
+The sequence in which phases are executed may be overriden by the use of the move-to-phase event.
+When the situation in the move-to-phase event validates ```true``` the system shifts the focus to the phase referenced by the move-to-phase event.

+Any number of move-to-phase events may be set-up at each and every phase, allowing complete flexibility on how the trade is managed.
+This feature allows setting complex trade-management algorithms switching to different formulas back and forth or in any configuration imaginble.

+{% include note.html content="Each move-to-phase event must reference a specific phase to be effective." %}

 <!--------------------------------------------- CONTENT ends -->